-Staff mental health and wellbeing is a top priority across our Partnership with many leaders highlighting concerns about staff stress and burnout through the pandemic.
+Staff mental health and wellbeing is a priority across our Partnership with leaders highlighting concerns about staff stress and burnout.

-NHS England / Improvement has funded the development and ongoing delivery of a mental health and wellbeing hub to support the more than 100 000 staff who work in West Yorkshire and Harrogate Health and Care Partnership organisations until the end of March 2022.
+NHS England / Improvement has funded the development and ongoing delivery of a mental health and wellbeing hub to support the more than 100 000 staff who work in West Yorkshire Health and Care Partnership organisations.

-The hub will bring together mechanisms and services that emphasise prevention and culture; support having the right conversations at the right time with the right people; work with teams and organisations to support and develop their local offers and support triaging, signposting and advocating for most appropriate support for individuals.
+The Hub brings together mechanisms and services that emphasise prevention and culture; support having the right conversations at the right time with the right people; work with teams and organisations to support and develop their local offers and support triaging, signposting and advocating for most appropriate support for individuals.

-The services provided by the hub are free to access for anyone who works in any of the West Yorkshire and Harrogate Health and Care Partnership's partner organisations, including people who work in our voluntary and community services.
+The services and resources provided by the Hub are free to access for anyone who works in any of the West Yorkshire Health and Care Partnership's partner organisations, including people who work in our voluntary and community services.
 We recognise that people who work in social care are often reluctant to help seek and experience barriers to help-seeking behaviour and will work to understand and break down these barriers so that people can get the help that they need.